Welcome to today's edition of the Rush 24-7 podcast.

 I get nervous by people who get that hunkered down sense.

-The enemy is everywhere, they must be thinking.
+The enemy is everywhere.

-When look, when you lose Newsweek, even if it's for a day, you've got to start thinking that the enemy is everywhere.
+Look, when you lose Newsweek, even if it's for a day, you've got to start thinking that the enemy is everywhere.

 They're closing in.